atorus-research/xportr/README.md

 `xportr` is designed for clinical programmers to create CDISC compliant xpt files- **ADaM** or **SDTM**.
-Essentially, this package has two big components to it - writing xpt files with well-defined metadata and checking compliance of the data sets.
+Essentially, this package has two big components to it

+1. Writing xpt files with well-defined metadata
+2. Checking compliance of the data sets.

 The first set of tools are designed to allow a clinical programmer to build a CDISC compliant xpt file directly from R. The second set of tools are to perform checks on your data sets before you send them off to any validators or data reviewers.

 <br>